OfficeDev/Microsoft-Teams-Samples/samples/meetings-transcription/csharp/README.md

 ﻿---
 page_type: sample
-description: This is a sample app with capability to send notification when user creates workitem in [Azure DevOps](https://dev.azure.com) via webhooks.
+description: This is a sample application which demonstrates how to get Transcript using Graph API and show it in the task module.
 products:
 - office-teams
 - office